 This is bad practice and sites should be generating new address for every transaction.
 This is the best practice as implemented by most top crypto gambling sites.

 Coinbase don’t really care but the US government does.
-The government wants to stop people from gambling with operators that do not have a US gambling licence.
+The government wants to stop people from gambling with operators that do not have a US gambling license.
 This is because the government makes no money from them through license fees or taxation.

 The government passes on part of the burden of enforcing anti gambling laws onto money transfer businesses.
 The government will punishing them if they transfer money between Americans and gambling operators that do not have a US gambling license.
 Money transfer businesses like Coinbase would be heavily fined or lose their license if they made these illegal transfers.

 One reason we love crypto is that it lets us avoid this kind of government overreach and interference in our lives.
 Coinbase had 2 representatives on panels at Lawsky’s media circus hearings that lead to the BitLicence.

 We have contacted Coinbase who directed us to their user agreement.
 We have contacted the relevant gambling operators Betcoin and SwC Poker who both say they now use uniques addresses for all transactions.
 Crypto always has a solution!